SlavisaDurdic/Data-Analytics/README.md

 ## DATA COLLECTION

-Data has been collected in different formats:
+Data has been collected in/from different formats/sources:
 - Excel (for example, Superstore and Eurovision are projects that use this data type)
 - CSV (for example, ATP is a project that uses this data type)
 - JSON (for example, Star Wars is a project that uses this data type)
 - PDF (for example, MSFT Income Statement is a project that uses this data type)
 - BigQuery (PowerBI datasets are based on BigQuery tables)
+- URL (for example, Animal Speed is a project that uses data from this datasource)
 - MySQL database (served as a destination database for PowerBI datasets, but also used for Tableau dataset analyses)

 ## DATA CLEANSING